RandomFractals/vscode-vega-viewer/README.md

 OR

-Run `Vega: Lite Examples 📊` command to view all the 370 Vega Lite #maps 🗺️ and #graphs 📊 🤗 ...
+Run `Vega: Lite Examples 📊` command to view all the 370 Vega Lite #maps 🗺️ & #graphs 📊 created by the Vega dev community 🤗 ...

-the best part of Vega Viewer is you can use it disconnected unlike other online #dataViz #devTools to prototype your #maps 🌍 and #graphs 📈 on a go, on a ✈️, on a 🚄, on a 🚤, in a 📦 with a 🐐, and no #d3 #py || #rstats required!
+The best part of Vega Viewer is you can use it disconnected unlike other online #dataViz #devTools to prototype your #maps 🌍 & #graphs 📈 on a go, on a ✈️, on a 🚄, on a 🚤, in a 📦 with a 🐐, and no #d3 #py || #rstats required!

 ## Example: [Vega Contour Plot Preview](https://vega.github.io/vega/examples/contour-plot/)